Production Advice

 BUT

-Imagine if the “Mastered for iTunes” version of “I’m With You” had sounded more like the vinyl !
+Imagine if the "Mastered for iTunes" version of "I'm With You" had followed Apple's guidelines, and sounded more like the vinyl !

 In that case, I'd have no reservations in declaring the process a huge success.
 The disadvantages of the lossy encode would be completely outweighed by the improvement in sound.

-This would be nothing to do with high sample rates or bit depths, but everything to do with great mastering.
-It wouldn’t sound “closer to the CD”, it would sound better – because it would have more dynamics, more depth, more space, more punch – just better.
+This would be a little to do with high sample rates and bit depths at the source, but far more to do with great mastering.
+It could sound better than the current CD - because it would have more dynamics, more depth, more space, more punch - just better.

 Maybe there are already "Mastered for iTunes" titles out there that already achieve this goal - if so, I'd love to hear them.